Preparing Your Drinking Water Annual Water Quality Report: Guidance for Water Suppliers

 Community water systems with fewer than 1,000 service connections are encouraged to include relevant information addressed in the Section 6.0 of this document.
 Small systems may wish to include information on water conservation measures, since conservation may decrease a system's energy costs and reduce source demand and the use of treatment chemicals.

 6.0 Additional Requirements For CWSs with 1,000 or more Service Connections

-In addition to the report content requirements outlined above, systems with 1,000 or more service connections are also required to include seven additional items in their Annual Water Quality Reports (Section 1150 of New York State's Public Health Law).
+In addition to the report content requirements outlined above, systems with 1,000 or more service connections are also required to include six additional items in their Annual Water Quality Reports (Section 1150 of New York State's Public Health Law).
 A description of each of these items is provided below.

 Item 1: Water Use Description

 For systems that calculate water use of all customers with meters, the Annual Water Quality Report must contain an accounting of the total annual amount of water withdrawn, delivered, and lost from the system.

 During 2009, the total amount of water withdrawn from the aquifer was 1,926,190,000 gallons.
 Approximately 94% of the total amount of water withdrawn was billed directly to consumers.
 The balance, or unaccounted for water, was used for fire fighting purposes, hydrant use by Town trucks for street sweeping, distribution system leaks and unauthorized use.

 During 2009, a total of 296,700,000 gallons of water was pumped from Mirror Lake into the Village system.
 The Town of Evans purchased 66,294,676 gallons, the Town of Marcy purchased 27,405,360 gallons, and the Village of Brighton purchased 19,318,000.
 Village residents including the Correctional Facilities used 100,155,005 gallons.
 This leaves an unaccounted for total of 83,526,959 gallons.
 This is the amount of water used during flushing, in Village buildings, and lost due to old and inaccurate meters needing replacement.